Pregnancy in fish

-Pregnancy has been traditionally defined as the period of time eggs are incubated in the body after egg-sperm union.
-Although the term often refers to placental mammals, it has also been used in the titles of many international, peer-reviewed, scientific articles on fish, e.g. Consistent with this definition, there are several modes of reproduction in fish, providing different amounts of parental care.
+Pregnancy has been traditionally defined as the period of time eggs are incubated in the body after the egg-sperm union.
+Although the term often refers to placental mammals, it has also been used in the titles of many international, peer-reviewed, scientific articles on fish.
+Consistent with this definition, there are several modes of reproduction in fish, providing different amounts of parental care.
 In ovoviviparity, there is internal fertilization and the young are born live but there is no placental connection or significant trophic (feeding) interaction; the mother's body maintains gas exchange but the unborn young are nourished by egg yolk.
 There are two types of viviparity in fish.
 In histotrophic viviparity, the zygotes develop in the female's oviducts, but she provides no direct nutrition; the embryos survive by eating her eggs or their unborn siblings.
 In hemotrophic viviparity, the zygotes are retained within the female and are provided with nutrients by her, often through some form of placenta.

 In seahorses and pipefish, it is the male that becomes pregnant.